mauerbac/opti_fullstack_event_dispatcher/README.md

 * In `event_dispatcher.py`, use an async library to write to SQS to improve performance
 * Keep the connection to SQS open.
 Ideally, this should be done when the Optimizely client is initialized and should be persisted.
-* re-try logic: Handle for cases where SQS or Optimizely could be down
+* Re-try logic: Handle for cases where SQS or Optimizely could be down